DenniHeimDev/note-maker/README.md

 1. **Configure environment** – Choose `python setup.py` (GUI helper) or `python setup_cli.py` (CLI) and follow the prompts.
    Both helpers store your OpenAI key plus the host folders that should be mounted into `.env`.
 2. **Start the container** – Run `./run.sh`.
 The script loads `.env`, exports `OPENAI_API_KEY`, ensures your input/output/copy folders exist, and launches `docker compose up --build`.
 3. **Use the web UI** – Once Docker prints that the server is ready, open `http://localhost:8000` in your browser.
-Upload a PDF/PPTX, pick a model/language, decide whether to copy the original file, and click **Generate note**.
+Upload a PDF/PPTX *or* pick an existing file from the mounted input folder, tweak the output/copy directories if needed, choose a model/language, and click **Generate note**.
 The page shows live status plus download/copy buttons when GPT finishes.

 ## Configuration Reference
 The application reads configuration exclusively from environment variables (which the setup helpers write into `.env`):